ForestAdmin/documentation/reference-guide/models/relationships/create-a-smart-relationship/README.md

 We use the `$lookup` operator of the **aggregate** pipeline.
 Since there's a many-to-many relationship between `Product` and `Customer`, the `$lookup` operator needs to look into orders which is an array we have to flatten first using `$unwind`.

 Finally, you don’t have to serialize the data yourself.
-The Forest Liana already knows how to serialize your collection (`Customer` in this example).
+The Forest Admin agent already knows how to serialize your collection (`Customer` in this example).
 You can access to the serializer through the `Liana.ResourceSerializer` object.

 {% code title="/forest/products.js" %}
 ```javascript